Joe Vavra: Coaching career

 Beginning in 1987, Vavra coached in the Dodgers' minor league system.
 While at Yakima, Washington in Class A, he was named Manager of the Year for 1994 and 1996 for the Northwest League after winning the division title in 1994 and the League championship in 1996.
 Vavra coached for ten years in the minors before moving to the Dodgers' major league staff.
 He served in special assignments and as a roving coach before becoming the permanent bunting and baserunning coach in 2000.

 After a brief stint as the head coach of UW–Stout baseball, Vavra joined the Twins' staff in 2002.
 On October 27, 2005, Vavra was named the Twins' hitting coach.

 Vavra attended the 2008 MLB Home Run Derby at Yankee Stadium to pitch for Justin Morneau.
 Morneau beat Josh Hamilton to win the Home Run Derby.

 During Vavra's tenure in Minnesota, the Twins consistently ranked among the best in the league for both individual and team hitting stats.

 In 2012, it was announced that Vavra would be reassigned from the Twins hitting coach to the Twins third base coach and infield instruction coach in 2013.
 He was the Twins bench coach from 2015 through 2017.

 On November 2, 2017, Vavra was named the quality control coach for the Detroit Tigers for the 2018 season.
 Vavra was promoted to hitting coach prior to the 2020 season.

 Personal life

 Vavra and his wife Lesa have three sons: Tanner, Treysen and Terrin.
 His son Tanner has played at Valparaiso University and Treysen plays for the Eastern Illinois University baseball team.
-Tanner was drafted in 30th round of 2013 Major League Baseball draft by the Twins.
+Tanner was drafted in the 30th round (890th overall) of the 2013 Major League Baseball draft by the Twins.
 In 2016, Tanner was an infielder for the independent minor-league St. Paul Saints.
 Terrin was an All-American with the Minnesota Golden Gophers before getting drafted in the third round of the 2018 Major League Baseball draft by the Colorado Rockies, who traded him to the Baltimore Orioles in August 2020.